jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

     >>> test_my_math(4)
     12.0

 The value returned is 12, which is the starting time of the first event in measure 4 in the original classical score.
 Applying measure() to the Python score, were left with the following.
-Notice that the comments have been factored out now that the code itself clearly indicates where each measure is:
+Notice that the comments have been factored out now that the code itself clearly indicates what a measure is:

 .. literalinclude:: ../../demo/pysco/evolving_amen_measure.csd
     :language: python